Hospitality Management Courses

 SIT50422 Diploma of Hospitality Management

-Course Overview This qualification reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of the industry to coordinate hospitality operations.
-They operate independently, have responsibility for others and make a range of operational business decisions.
 This qualification provides a pathway to work in any hospitality industry sector as a departmental or small business manager.
 The diversity of employers includes restaurants, hotels, motels, catering operations, clubs, pubs, cafes, and coffee shops.
 This qualification allows for multiskilling and for specialisation in accommodation services, cookery, food and beverage and gaming.
-Students are required to undertake 48 hours of work placement in order to successfully complete this course.

 • Minimum five (5) years of study in English in Australia, Canada, New Zealand, Britain, America, South America or Ireland.